outworkers/phantom/README.md

 =====================================
 <a href="#table-of-contents">back to top</a>

 Phantom was developed at websudos as an in-house project.
-All Cassandra integration at websudos goes through phantom.
+All Cassandra integration at Websudos goes through phantom, and nowadays it's safe to say most
+Scala/Cassandra users in the world rely on phantom

-* Flavian Alexandru flavian@websudos.com(maintainer)
+* Flavian Alexandru (@alexflav23) - maintainer
-* Tomasz Perek tomasz.perek@websudos.com
 * Viktor Taranenko (viktortnk)
 * Bartosz Jankiewicz (@bjankie1)
 * Eugene Zhulenev (@ezhulenev)
+* Benjamin Edwards (@benjumanji)
+* Stephen Samuel (@sksamuel)
+* Tomasz Perek (@tperek)
+* Benjamin Edwards (@benjumanji)

 <a id="copyright">Copyright</a>
 ===============================